-Like most of the working well population, when this horrid Coronavirus thing initially started to break the thought of two weeks of self-isolation sounded great.
-No juggling meetings, no school runs and I might actually get to read the book I bought back in 2005… However, it has progressed at an alarming rate.
-Whilst, outwardly, I … Continue reading The Coronavirus and me (well, Harry)
+*Written pre-lockdown Like most of the working well population, when this horrid Coronavirus thing initially started to break the thought of two weeks of self-isolation sounded great.
+No juggling meetings, no school runs and I might actually get to read the book I bought back in 2005… However, it is progressing at an alarming rate.
+Whilst, … Continue reading The Coronavirus and me (well, Harry)

 When we launched Harry’s Hydrocephalus Awareness Trust – or ‘Harry’s Charity’ as Lewis, Harry’s seven-year-old ‘little, big brother’ calls it – it was all about finding a cure.
 We didn’t (and still don’t) want Harry to live with this condition forever and surely, we thought, there must be a better way.
 Fast forward a year … Continue reading But he’s MY brother